jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 The first curve is a ROC curve that explains the results of our KNN.
 Area Under the Curve” (AUC) of “Receiver Characteristic Operator” (ROC) is a plot of True Positive Rate vs False Positive Rate.
-The AUC-ROC curve helps us visualize how well our machine learning classifier is performing.(2) Our calculated AUC on graph is actually 0.94 for the KNN, (0.5<AUC<1), so there is a high chance that the classifier will be able to distinguish the positive class values from the negative class values.
+The AUC-ROC curve helps us visualize how well our machine learning classifier is performing.(2) Quite surprisingly, our calculated AUC on graph is actually 0.94 for the KNN, (0.5<AUC<1) which tells us that there is a high chance that the classifier will be able to distinguish the positive class values from the negative class values.
+This comes as a surprised for us because the results that we got on the gridsearch were less than optimal.
+We had AUC (of ROC) of about 0.63 for pretty much all our cross-validation trials.

 ![roc_curve.png](/public/roc_curve.png)